pyeventsourcing/eventsourcing/docs/topics/process.rst

 events, which leads directly to the notion of the process event.
-Just as event sourcing "atomised" application state as a set of domain events, the processing of domain events in a system of process applications can be atomised as a set of regular "process events".
-(A provisional description of the process event pattern is included at the end of this section.)
+Just as event sourcing "atomised" application state as a set of domain events, the processing of domain events in a system of process applications can be atomised as a set of regular "process events" in which any domain events are subordinated.
+A provisional description of the process event pattern is included at the end of this section.

 A design for distributed systems is introduced that uses event-sourced applications as building blocks.
 The earlier design of the